Trump's punching bag: How much longer will Sessions endure the thrashing?

 Sessions, however, has persisted.

-His staff marked the anniversary of his confirmation by buying him a bulletproof vest with his name of it as a gift, the Post reports.
+His staff marked the anniversary of his confirmation by buying him a bulletproof vest with his name on it as a gift, the Post reports.
 There is no indication right now that Sessions plans to step down, and Axios reports that Sessions dined Wednesday at a high-end D.C. restaurant with deputy Rod Rosenstein and Solicitor General Noel Francisco in what it described as a show of solidarity.

 However, the outlet also described Sessions’ allies as “deeply concerned” by the latest feud, noting that it feels "different" from previous displays.